 A new roof is a big investment, plain and simple.
 Many homeowners put it off because of the costs that come with it.
 Some believe that patch repairs will do the job year after year while they avoid the inevitable.
 But what happens when the costs of not replacing your roof become more expensive than the roof itself?

-What many homeowners don’t realize is that these small repairs are only a temporary fix.
-If the roof is continuously leaking, shingles keep falling othere is other damage that is not visible.
+What many homeowners don’t realize is that these small roof repairs are only a temporary fix.
+If the roof is continuously leaking, shingles will keep falling causing structure damages that are not visible.
 This damage will inevitably continue to grow over time.
 Once your repairs become continuous, we recommend opting for a roof replacement all together.
 Repairs after repairs can become tedious, stressful and costly.
 Let’s take a look at some of these hidden costs.

 - Continuous Roof Repairs